FEATURES OF THE PROPERTY FOR SALE

 In legal terms, Chesapeake Estate is known as a Community Titles Scheme (Small Schemes Module).
 There are currently four homes within the estate, with a maximum of two more yet to be constructed.

-The original estate ('Parc Exclusif') was developed by a New Zealander by the name of Donald McDonald.
+The original estate was named 'Parc Exclusif', and was developed by a New Zealander called Donald McDonald.
 Don had a vision of a very exclusive high-security retirement estate incorporating a private hospital.
 Don spent several million dollars in the early-mid 1980’s purchasing the land and building infrastructure that included a water reticulation system and a sealed private road built to public road standards (including rock retaining walls, armco fencing, stormwater culverts, etc).
 The house now being offered for sale was built to very exacting standards by Don for his own use.

 The mansion has always been jokingly said to be the very best place to shelter should a mammoth cyclone hit the region.
 And true enough it has weathered several storms without suffering any significant damage.